Porsche Club of America (PCA) - Potomac Region

 What is a car number and how do I get one?

-You can enter your preferred numbers in your "Vehicle Garage" in MotorsportReg and will be given a chance to change or confirm them when you actually register for an event.
-After you are accepted into the event, the registrar may need to assign you an alternate car number if yours is a duplicate of another driver in your run group.
-(Note that instructor / volunteer status and club seniority factor into granting number preference.)
-This alternate will be one of your other preferred numbers or, if they are also taken or if you don't have alternates listed, a "1" will be added to beginning or end of your originally registered number.
+You can enter your preferred numbers in your "Vehicle Garage" in your profile in MotorsportReg.
+You will be given the opportunity to change or confirm your number when you actually register for an event.
+After you are accepted into the event, the Registrar may need to assign you an alternate car number if yours is a duplicate of another driver in your run group.
+Note that instructor / volunteer status and club seniority factor into granting number preference.
+This alternate assigned number will typically be one of your other preferred numbers or, if they are also taken or if you don't have alternates listed, a "1" will be added to the beginning or end of your originally registered number.
+There is no need to establish and purchase car numbers for your first HPDC, as you will be assigned a number at the track.

 Why do some cars have an in-car video camera?